-Oh, and it’s made from things that we stock in our kitchen on a regular basis (minus the cream of tartar).
-Which was a definite bonus since we started making this when Anna was 2 and liked to put things in her mouth.
+Oh, and it’s made from a majority of things that we stock in our kitchen on a regular basis (minus the cream of tartar).
+A definite bonus since we started making this when Anna was 2 and liked to put things in her mouth.

-I’ve even seen recipes that include essential oils to give it a different smell or to use it at bedtime to help relax kiddos and get them to sleep faster.
+I’ve even seen recipes that include essential oils to give it a different smell or for using at bedtime to help relax kiddos and get them to sleep faster.
 (Can’t hurt to try, right?!)

 Inspiration for this project comes from Living Well Mom.